h00t3rz4unm3/Academic-Projects/Operating Systems (Java)/Project 2/README.md

         numTables = 3;
 ```

 Students at the Blue College live in dorms.
 In the morning, after the student wakes up (it will take a random time) he will head to the bathroom to get ready for a new school day.
-If the bathroom is already taken, the student will wait for the bathroom to become available.
+If the bathroom is already taken, the student will **wait** for the bathroom to become available.

 Next, student(s) will move on to the auditorium.
-The student(s) will wait for the teacher to arrive and enter the auditorium.
-If the class is in session the student will leave (use sleep(random time)) and come back later.
-Once the teacher enters the auditorium, he will signal the waiting students.
+The student(s) will **wait** for the teacher to arrive and enter the auditorium.
+If the class is in session the student will leave (use **sleep(random time)**) and come back later.
+Once the teacher enters the auditorium, he will **signal** the waiting students.
 The class is now in session, the students that entered the auditorium will wait for the class to end.

 Once having arrived at the school the teacher will teach three classes.
 Each class takes a fixed amount of time.
 Between any two classes there is a break.
 The break between the second and third class is longer (doubled) due to office hours.
 When all three classes end, students and teacher will head on to the cafeteria to have dinner.
-Students will sit at the table in groups of TableCapacity.
-Initially there are numTables tables available.
+Students will sit at the table in groups of **TableCapacity**.
+Initially there are **numTables** tables available.

-Students group in groups of size TableCapacity.
+Students group in groups of size **TableCapacity**.
 Once a group is formed if there is an available table the group will occupy the table.
-If there is no table available the students of the group will wait until the teacher assigns the next available table.
+If there is no table available the students of the group will **wait** __until the teacher assigns__ the next available table.
 The students leave the table in the order in which they took the table.

 Initially, there are no students at the cafeteria.